 ATT: [Student Name]

 - All other students should have mail sent to the address at which they reside in Madrid.

 - If you are having packets or important documents sent to you from the U.S., we encourage you to use a courier service (e.g. UPS or FedEx), even though it is more expensive than the regular U.S. mail.
 Their services are faster and more reliable, and shipments can be tracked.
-U.S. Postal Service Express mail promises five to seven days delivery to Spain, but that doesn't mean to your door.
+U.S. Postal Service Express mail promises five to seven days for delivery to Spain, but that doesn't mean to your door.
 It goes into the regular Spanish mail system and there is no way to track its progress.
 Some students have waited for months to receive packets sent by their families through regular mail.
 A full description of the contents must accompany the package.
 For information on how customs fees are assessed, please visit the English version of the Spanish Post's website.

 - Students usually purchase SIM cards and cell phones since they are cheaper to purchase than they think.
 We strongly recommend you purchase a SIM card while in Spain.
 There are cheap data rates you can purchase.
-You should not rely only on WIFI and not being able to phone out during your stay.
+You should not rely only on Wi-Fi and risk not being able to phone out during your stay.

 - Once in Spain, the easiest way to communicate with family and friends back home is through email, Facetime, WhatsApp video, Zoom or Skype.
-On campus each student has internet access through the University's computer labs, and wireless throughout the buildings.
+On campus, each student has internet access through the University's computer labs, and wireless throughout the buildings.
 University host family assignments offer wireless internet access as well.

 - Students staying with host families will only be able to receive incoming calls on the family's phone.

 You are encouraged to bring your laptop to Spain.
 However, you need t keep a few things in mind:

 - You will have to bring the laptop on the plane with you as carry-on baggage, and you may have to open it and turn it on when you go through airport security.